altocodenl/cell/readme.md

 6. **Everything is integrated**: language, database, API and UI are in one place: your web browser.
 7. **Generative AI** that can write code for you, interpret data, or even act on your behalf when someone else interacts with your data.

+## Can't we just ask AI to create systems for us?

+As of mid-2025, AIs are a great starting point for creating small systems.
+But exclusively relying on AI to build these systems for us brings three problems:

+1. Your system still needs to "live" somewhere: it has to be hosted so that it's always reachable and its data preserved.
+The AI cannot solve this problem for you.
+2. You need to verify what your system does: even if AI is great at understanding what you mean, it's often necessary to validate both the logic and the data of your system.

+Cell makes it extremely easy to give your system a place to live.
+And, even more importantly, it makes it straightforward for you to read the data and the logic of your system (even if you're not a programmer), so that you can build your systems with confidence.

+Cell is a canvas where you and an AI collaborate to make a system out of your data.

 ## Use cases

 - Library catalog: Upload a CSV with book data.
 Make queries on the data.
 Expose them through an interface that draws a table.